yu45020/Waifu2x/Readme.md

 Optinal: Nvidia GPU.
 Model inference can run in cpu only.

 ## What's New
+Model is still in training.
+Checkpoints will be available later.
 * Add [CARN Model (Fast, Accurate, and Lightweight Super-Resolution with Cascading Residual Network)](https://github.com/nmhkahn/CARN-pytorch).
 Model Codes are adapted from the authors's [github repo](https://github.com/nmhkahn/CARN-pytorch).
 I test extra features on [Spatial Channel Squeeze Excitation](https://arxiv.org/abs/1709.01507), Atrous Convolution, and [Partial Based Padding Scheme](https://github.com/NVIDIA/partialconv).
 Losses and Plots can be found in [here](./Readme_imgs/CARN).